Instructional Development Faculty

 Conference Proceedings, Virtually Queer: Subjectivity Across Gender Boundaries in Second Life - revisited.
 Digital Performativity: Generative Directions in Gender and Performance Studies, Southern States Communication Association, Memphis, April 2010.

 Earlier in my career I bounced around a wide variety of work experiences in both science and humanities, from mechanical engineering and statistical process control (I'm IBM certified in the latter) in the manufacturing industry to teaching Theatre for junior-high schoolers.
-I've taught Creative Writing and Public Speaking to community college students and Computer Essentials to senior citizens.
-I've performed troubleshooting on interactive laserdisc-based training systems in Florida's prisons (as staff, not inmate); edited newsletters for nonprofit organizations; coded graphical user interfaces from scratch--even slept in firehouses and rode with firefighters while performing job-task analyses.
-I've been honored with awards for academic papers, machinima, weird fiction, scholarly achievement, and quality performance.
-My photography has been used by the Nature Conservancy, the Tampa Tribune, and Wikipedia, and I've played lead roles in community theatre productions and performed live readings of my own works.
+I've taught Creative Writing and Public Speaking to community college students and Computer Essentials to senior citizens; performed troubleshooting on interactive laserdisc-based training systems in Florida's prisons (as staff, not inmate); edited newsletters for nonprofit organizations; coded graphical user interfaces from scratch; and ridden in firetrucks during job-task analysis projects.
+Along the way, I've been honored with awards for academic papers, machinima, weird fiction, scholarly achievement, and quality performance.
+My photography has been used by the Nature Conservancy, the Tampa Tribune, and Wikipedia.

 I live in Tallahassee with my wife, a university librarian who shares my interest in travel, nature, live music, and craft beer.
 She, my two daughters, and my grandchildren are the best things that ever happened to me.
-Whenever possible, I kayak or scuba dive in the springs and reefs of Florida.
+Whenever possible, I am near, on, in, or under the water.

 Campus images from personal Flickr stream: